YPares/nih-faust-jit/README.md

 - `DSP_LIBS_PATH`: where the plugin should look by default for the [Faust DSP libraries](https://faustlibraries.grame.fr/), so your script can import e.g.
   `"stdfaust.lib"`.
 This can then be overriden at runtime with the plugin's GUI
+- `LLVM_CACHE_FOLDER`: where to cache the llvm bytecode of the scripts, for shorter reload times.
+This variable must be set, but can be an empty string if you do not want to use caching.
+This folder will be created if it doesn't exist, so you can just delete it to flush the cache. **Caching is based only on the contents of the script itself, not on what it may import**.

 You can set these env vars via command line, or edit the `.cargo/config.toml` before building.
 You may need to run `cargo clean` after changing them so new